K, L, M, N, O

 Lemon Balm - Melissa officinalis

-Lemon balm (Melissa officinalis) is a perennial plant from the Lamiaceae family known for its lemony scent.
-This plant grows mainly in southern Europe, but can be easily propagated in temperate regions such as the Netherlands and Belgium, as it survives in winter via rhizomes.
-The plant reaches a height of about 0.5 meters.
+Lemon balm (Melissa officinalis) is a perennial plant in the Lamiaceae family and is known for its fresh, lemony scent.
+The plant is native to Southern Europe but also grows easily in temperate regions such as the Netherlands and Belgium.
+Thanks to underground rhizomes, lemon balm overwinters easily.
+The plant typically reaches a height of about 50 centimeters.

 Moringa Tree - Moringa oleifera - (Leaf Cut)